camunda/camunda-docs-manual/content/reference/rest/deployment/get-resource-binary.md

 ---

-Retrieves the binary content of a single deployment resource for the given deployment.
+Retrieves the binary content of a deployment resource for the given deployment by id.

 # Method